Home Medicinal Chemistry Vitamins B Vitamins

 Functions of Vitamin B12

-Vitamin B12 (cobalamin) is one of eight water-soluble B vitamins that help to maintain various biological functions in our bodies and are required for proper growth and development.
+Vitamin B12 (cobalamin) is one of eight water-soluble B vitamins that help to maintain various biological functions in our bodies.
+They are also required for the proper growth and development of the human body.
 The main biological functions of vitamin B12 are,

-• Vitamin B12 is a powerful neural compound that helps in the synthesis of neurotransmitters and the functioning of the brain and nerves.
+• Vitamin B12 is a powerful neural compound that helps in the synthesis of neurotransmitters.
+Therefore, it may be the functioning of the brain and nerves in the human body.

 • It is also required for the proper growth and development of the human body.